Simon-Coetzee/StateHub/README.md

 10 - This mark must be present, and must not overlap with this state

-11 - This mark must be present, and must not overlap with this state
+11 - This mark must be present, and must overlap with this state